gardenenigma/plurality-docs/docs/Contributing to the docs.md

 title: Contributing citations
 ---

-# Contributing citations
+# Contributing to the docs

-> Brief info about contributing in other ways
+> Brief info about contributing to the docs